How to Add Any Ring Device to Apple HomeKit

 Alternative Options to Setup Ring Devices to Apple HomeKit

+There are some alternative methods that you can use to integrate any Ring devices.
 Not only these solutions, you can also connect any smart home device to Apple HomeKit with Enomek.
 Actually, it is a app solution!

 HOOBS Solution